philipz/azure-runtime/README.md

 This sample is for [JavaScript](https://docs.microsoft.com/en-us/azure/azure-functions/functions-reference-node) as function language.

-Any of Azure's worker runtimes is likely supported, by simply switching the default port from 7071 to 8080.
+Any of Azure's worker runtimes is likely supported.
+To add one,
+update the build template with Dockerfile content from `func init --docker`.
+Add env to switch to port 8080.

 ## func CLI in docker